Healthy Recipes Blog

 • Tahini: Also labeled as "sesame paste."
 The only ingredient is ground sesame seeds.

-• Rice vinegar: If you don’t have any on hand, it’s OK to use white wine vinegar instead.
-I don’t recommend using plain distilled vinegar, though.
-It’s too acidic, in my opinion.
+• Rice vinegar: If you don’t have any on hand, it’s OK to use white wine vinegar.
+I don’t recommend using plain distilled vinegar.
+It’s too acidic.

 • Shredded cabbage: To make life easy, I use a bag of pre-washed and shredded cabbage.
-If you shred it yourself, make sure to shred it finely so that it mixes easily into the noodles.
+If you shred it yourself, shred it finely so that it mixes easily into the noodles.

-• For garnish: Sesame oil, toasted sesame seeds, and chopped scallions.
-But these are not just for garnish - they add a nice flavor, and the scallions also add a pop of color to the finished dish.
+• For garnish: Toasted sesame oil, toasted sesame seeds, and chopped scallions.
+But these are not just for garnish - they add great flavor (espacilaly the oil), and the scallions also add a pop of color to the finished dish.

 Variations